Rodrigo1771/BioASQ12-MultiCardioNER-NOVALINCS/README.md

 # BioASQ12-MultiCardioNER-NOVALINCS

-The code to reproduce NOVALINC's submission to BioASQ12 MultiCardioNER shared task.
+The code will be available soon...